ravhb/fetch-leetcode-submission/README.md

 1. The script will retry when the request failed.
 You don't have stop the script when some request failed with 400.
 (My experience is that a same request may failed more than 50 times.
 Just retry, it will succeed finally)
 2. You can customize the markdown template, header or footer.
 You also can dump a JSON file.
-3. If you wanna have a try, set `onlyFetchFirstPage = true`.
+3. If you wanna have a try of the script, set `onlyFetchFirstPage = true`, will only fetch the first page submissions.
    If you wanna dump all, `onlyFetchFirstPage = false`
 4. A draft script..
 Still need update.